'Carrying this nation forward': Fort Rucker connects with community for JROTC competition

-Alabama high school JROTC junior cadets compete in the inaugural Above the Best JROTC Drill Meet at Fort Rucker on Jan.
-24.
+FORT RUCKER, Ala.--Nine high school JROTC programs from across Alabama competed in the inaugural Above the Best JROTC Drill Meet at Fort Rucker on Jan.
+24, an event hosted by the post’s Morale, Welfare, and Recreation program and fully supported by community volunteers.

+The competition featured unarmed and armed regulation, color guard, exhibition, academic, and physical fitness categories.
+Stanhope Elmore High School secured first place in the overall team awards, with Greenville High School taking second and Wetumpka High School placing third.

+Jonathan Marsh, Army Veteran and volunteer with Enterprise VFW, was an integral voice in bringing the event to Fort Rucker.
+The idea began when he retired out of Fort Rucker a year ago and his son, simultaneously, joined the Enterprise High School JROTC team.

 |Date Taken: